-You will find courses in the nature and structure of consciousness, of perception, of psychological development throughout our life span, of the body in its lived and physical dimensions, of affective life and feeling, of dreaming, of loving, of human gender and sex roles including feminist psychology and women's spirituality, of our marital and family relationships, of sporting relationships, of our social and cultural relations, of spirituality, of transpersonal and paranormal experiences, of disaster and evil, the meanings and forms of psychological disorder, and of the nature and transformative power of psychotherapeutic relationships.
+Our program offers courses on the nature and structure of consciousness, perception, psychological development throughout our lifespan, the body in its lived and physical dimensions, affective life and feeling, dreaming, loving, human gender and sex roles including feminist psychology and women's spirituality, our marital and family relationships, sporting relationships, social and cultural relations, spirituality, transpersonal and paranormal experiences, disaster and evil, the meanings and forms of psychological disorder, and the nature and transformative power of psychotherapeutic relationships.

 Method of Delivery

 Courses are primarily taught face to face.
 Some courses may be available partly or fully online, however, this is not an online program.